junxit/us-congress-bills-116/metadata.md

 - 2020-09-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-261.
 - 2020-09-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-261.
 - 2020-09-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 524.
+- 2020-12-17 — Amendment SA 2714 agreed to in Senate by Unanimous Consent.
+- 2020-12-17 — Amendment SA 2714 proposed by Senator Braun for Senator Klobuchar. (consideration: CR S7640-7641; text: CR S7640-7641) In the nature of a substitute.
+- 2020-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7639-7641)
+- 2020-12-17 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7640-7641)
+- 2020-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-12-17 — Senate amendment agreed to: Amendment SA 2714 agreed to in Senate by Unanimous Consent.
+- 2020-12-17 — Senate amendment proposed (on the floor): Amendment SA 2714 proposed by Senator Braun for Senator Klobuchar.
+- 2020-12-17 — Senate amendment submitted
+- 2020-12-17 — The committee substitute withdrawn by Unanimous Consent.
+(CR S7640)